The Unhanged

 The Unhanged (Finnish: Hirttämättömät) is a 1971 Finnish western comedy film directed by Spede Pasanen and Vesa-Matti Loiri.
 It is the sequel to the 1970 film Speedy Gonzales - noin 7 veljeksen poika.
 In addition to featuring Pasanen and Loiri (originally set to appear in Speedy Gonzales, but unable to appear due to an injury), the film also stars Pasanen's other stock actors, such as Simo Salminen and Olavi Ahonen.
 The two main characters are parody versions of The Lone Ranger and his sidekick Tonto.

 The film was released the same year as Kahdeksas Veljes and Saatanan Radikaalit (which Spede only produced).
 None of the films were box-office successes leading Spede to not release any movies the following year.
 Regardless, Spede won a joint producer's Jussi Award for his efforts.

-Based on the film, a remake by the same name directed and starring Andrei Alén will be released in 2022.
+Based on the film, a remake by the same name directed and starring Andrei Alén was released in 2022.